martinfreedman/LispFlat/README.md

  ```
 You will notice there are fewer standard procedures than in the Python, but the above was
-enough to pass all the tests plus add some addditonal tests.
+enough to pass all the tests plus add some additional tests.

 No attempt was made to add in `System.Math` which was a 1 liner in python (but not tested although
 those at least some of those functions do work in the original).
 Note that the math procedures are binary or dyadic and not n-ary.
 I did not check if the
 original handles n-ary operations but that can be done with map in this solution.

 There were other procedures that were removed that were not tested and did not work in the
 python such as `map` and `apply`.
-These were added back in, written as Lisp lamdas, as part
+These were added back in, written as Lisp lambdas, as part
 of the test suite!

 The subtlety here is understanding Lisp's lists.
 At this level, there is a single list of arguments.